 The course attracts students from all disciplines from around the world, and we urge you to enrich your perspective as a global citizen, through expanding your cultural horizons in a stimulating multi-cultural environment and helping you to become a global graduate equipped to meet the needs of employers across the world.

 Your learning environment will encourage you to become an adaptable, flexible and knowledgeable graduate, equipped to pursue a career in the fashion industry.
 Many of our graduates go on to start up their own, or even develop existing family businesses.

 You’ll be actively encouraged to take part in debates about the professional, educational, political and cultural implications of fashion promotion in modern societies around the world.

-You will explore and use different research methods to investigate the branding and promotion of fashion through marketing, advertising, events management, publicity or public relations.
-You will also have opportunities to collaborate with other fashion students, the wider postgraduate community and beyond.
+You will also explore and use different research methods to investigate the branding and promotion of fashion through marketing, advertising, events management, publicity or public relations.

 Visit our School site for more student work and extra information.